 Another time I was an assistant coach and it was a really hot day.
 Toward the end of the game, the kids kept asking the coach when they could have snacks.
 Finally the coach said that after Lori hits the ball of the tee, we will all have our snacks.
 Lori would be our last batter in the lineup.
 Now at this time, the assigned parent for the snacks was setting up under a tree with drinks and something else for the kids.
 So Lori got up and hit the ball off the batting tee, and like everyone was under orders from a general or President, the whole team ran over toward the tree where the parent was setting up the snacks without any regard for what was happening on the field.
 Even more funny were the two kids on base at the time who ran off directly to the tree not even going around the bases.
 Lori, who hit the ball then just turned around and ran to the snacks.
 It was one of those true moments where all you could do was just stop and laugh.

 As parents, we can be very sensitive if other kids are better than our own.
-T‒ball is not the place to get caught up in this with all the competition that will follow in the years to come.
+T‒Ball is not the place to get caught up in this with all the competition that will follow in the years to come.
+And parents must remember that kids develop differently.
 Just enjoy everything that is happening on the field.